bodo-ai/PyDough/tests/README.md

 ## TestInfo Classes

-The `TestInfo` classes are used to specify information about a QDAG (Query Directed Acyclic Graph) node before it can be created.
+The `TestInfo` classes are used to specify information about a QDAG (Qualified Directed Acyclic Graph) node before it can be created.
 These classes help in building and testing QDAG nodes for unit tests.

 ### Available TestInfo Classes